OPERATING AGREEMENT

 DISSOLUTION AND WINDING UP

 The Member may not sell, assign, transfer, pledge, hypothecate, or otherwise dispose of all or any portion of the Member's membership interest in the Company except in compliance with this Agreement and all applicable federal and state securities laws, including the Securities Act of 1933 (15 U.S.C. §§77a et seq.) and applicable state blue-sky statutes.
 Any purported transfer of a membership interest in violation of this Section shall be null and void and of no force or effect.
-In the event that the Member desires to transfer all or any portion of the membership interest, the Member shall ensure that: (a) the proposed transferee executes a written instrument agreeing to be bound by all terms and conditions of this Agreement; (b) the transfer complies with all applicable federal and state securities laws and regulations; (c) all necessary amendments are filed with the applicable state authority; and (d) the Company's books and records are updated to reflect the transfer.
+In the event that the Member desires to transfer all or any portion of the membership interest, the Member shall ensure that: (a) the proposed transferee executes a written instrument agreeing to be bound by all terms and conditions of this Agreement; (b) the transfer complies with all applicable federal and state securities laws and regulations; (c) all necessary amendments are filed with the Delaware LLC Act; and (d) the Company's books and records are updated to reflect the transfer.
 The Member acknowledges that the admission of a second member will cause the Company to be reclassified for federal tax purposes from a disregarded entity to a partnership as of the date of admission, pursuant to IRS Rev. Rul.
 99-5, and shall consult with a qualified tax advisor prior to any transfer.

 13.